Antiz96/malias/README.md

 To delete an alias, type the number associated to the alias you want to delete.
 The deleted alias will then be gone right away.
-Once again, each step is automated and secured for you (with backup of your .bashrc file, error checking, backup restore if needed, etc...)/
+Once again, each step is automated and secured for you (with backup of your .bashrc file, error checking, backup restore if needed, etc...)
 Example below with the 31st alias (`list='ls -ltr'`), previously added in the "add" function example :
 ![Malias-Delete](https://user-images.githubusercontent.com/53110319/166232379-be5b619e-2d8f-4d09-8f71-c87c9a43e550.png)